Nick Bez

-Nikola Bezmalinovic, known as Nick Bez was founder of fishing, canning, and shipping companies in Juneau, Alaska.
-Nick Bez operated the largest fishing ship at the time the 423-foot, Pacific Explorer.
-Nick Bez also owned and operated the Nornek cannery, two gold mines, Alaska Southern Packing Company, Peter Pan Seafoods, Alaska Southern Airways, Pacific Exploration Company and the Intercoastal Packing Company as well as West Coast Airlines which became part of Air West.
-Nick Bez became known as a rags to riches entrepreneur.
-In 1919 Nikola Bezmalinovic changed his name to Nick Bez.
-Nick Bez died in 1969.
+Nikola Bezmalinović, known as Nick Bez (25 August 1895–1 February 1969), was the founder of fishing, canning, and shipping companies in Juneau, Alaska.
+He operated the largest fishing ship at the time, the 423 ft.
+Pacific Explorer.
+He also owned and operated the Nornek cannery, two gold mines, Alaska Southern Packing Company, Peter Pan Seafoods, Alaska Southern Airways, Pacific Exploration Company and the Intercoastal Packing Company, as well as West Coast Airlines, which became part of Air West.
+He became known as a "rags to riches" entrepreneur.
+In 1919, Nikola Bezmalinović changed his name to Nick Bez.
+Bez died in 1969.